The 3 stages of sales reporting

 close-activity-comparison-sales-reporting

 Foursquare got lucky.
 Many companies get stuck in this stage.
-They build a super complicated system, realize it doesn't actually work, and replace it with another sophisticated reporting process that also doesn't work.
+They build a super complicated system, realize it doesn't work, and replace it with another sophisticated reporting process that also doesn't work.

 They keep starting over from scratch.
-And that gets really expensive.
+And that gets expensive.
 It becomes a terrible cycle, and it can cost millions of dollars.

 Start using the CRM's API to connect it to your other software so you can pull insights from different teams and platforms.